AbhiK24/abhik24.github.io/_posts/2020-01-13-Great-Fortune-Of-Being-A-CEO.md

 ---
 layout: post
-title: "Great Fortune Of Being A CEO"
+title: "Great Fortune Of Being A Founder"
 date: 2020-01-13
 ---